Wazza-Ninja/From-Zero-to-Hero-Red-Team-Operator/README.md

 # From-Zero-to-Hero-Red-Team-Cyber-Operator

-This repo is thought to be updated regular update sophisticated techniques.
+This wiki is intended to provide a Red Team and Infra assessment Learning resources From Scratch who wish to start learning infrastructure.
+This wiki is thought to be updated regular update sophisticated techniques.

 | Date  | Auther | Version | Contact |